 We are continually refining the way we estimate incidence and continue to present the absolute numbers for transparency in the dataset that accompanies this bulletin.
-As it takes time to process the swab tests, the amount of information available at the end of the time period decreases relative to the number of tests available in earlier periods.
-The increased uncertainty at the end of the time period is indicated by wider credible intervals.

-Figure 6: Evidence suggests that the incidence rate for England has increased in recent weeks
+Figure 6: The incidence rate has continued to increase in recent weeks

-Estimated numbers of new infections with the coronavirus (COVID-19), England, based on tests conducted since 11 May 2020
+Estimated numbers of new infections with the coronavirus (COVID-19), England, based on nose and throat swabs with modelled estimates from 28 August 2020

 - 1. All results are provisional and subject to revision. - 2.
-Credible intervals are large at both ends of the plot because there is less information available.
+Credible intervals are large at the end of plot because there is less information available.
 At the end, although we know that people have been visited, there is a short delay in getting the associated swab results.
-The model does not include people when their next swab result is not known, so the sample size for the most recent days is smaller, resulting in wider credible intervals.
-At the start, there were fewer people in the study. - 3.
+The model does not include people when their next swab result is not known, so the sample size for the most recent days is smaller, resulting in wider credible intervals. - 3.
 This model does not control for household clustering, where multiple new cases derive from the same household. - 4.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week.
 Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - 5.
 Modelled estimates include additional swab test results not available when the official reported estimates were produced. - 6.
 Initial unweighted estimates covering the full study period to date are not included in the official reported estimates chart.

-For context, we also present the incidence rate in non-overlapping 14-day periods, which are available in the dataset that accompanies this bulletin.
+For context, we also present the incidence rate, the number of new infections and the time at risk in non-overlapping 14-day periods, which are available in the dataset that accompanies this bulletin.